heatd/Onyx/README.md

 Onyx's purpose is to be function-heavy, and light-weight when possible.
 Bloat is *NOT* a necessary evil for functionality, as software can be very functional, while remaining light-weight.
 Onyx will never turn into a glibc or a systemd, as those pieces of software add unnecessary crap to its binary.

+## Build dependencies

+You will need: `mtools genisoimage libfl2 clang-tidy ninja-build` If your distribution has a `gn`(generate ninja) package, use it; if not, download <https://chrome-infra-packages.appspot.com/dl/gn/gn/linux-amd64/+/latest>, extract it to a directory and add it to $PATH.

+## How to build

+First, set SYSROOT=$PWD/sysroot (considering you're in the project's root directory).

+Then, you need to do scripts/setup_build.sh; after that, you should be good to go, considering you already have an Onyx toolchain set up(if not, go to <https://github.com/heatd/onyx-toolchains> and make sure the toolchain's `bin/` is in $PATH);

 ## Development

 If you want to help out in the development of Onyx, you can try joining #onyx-os on freenode, or fixing issues on GitHub's issue tracker.

 I'd just like to interject for moment.
 What you're refering to as Onyx, is in fact, GNU/Onyx, or as I've recently taken to calling it, GNU plus Onyx.
 Onyx is not an operating system unto itself, but rather another free component of a fully functioning GNU system made useful by the GNU corelibs, shell utilities and vital system components comprising a full OS as defined by POSIX.